Testing strong-field QED with the avalanche precursor: Realistic laser pulse alignment and desynchronization

 Finally, let us demonstrate the stability of the signals to the effect of a more realistic laser setup layout.
 For example, the axes of the counterpropagating beams should be tilted to avoid possible back-propagation of intense light in the optical systems after the interaction.
 Non-ideal co-pointing and co-timing can reduce the maximum field reached at the focus, therefore reducing the signal.
 We study the impact of these featuress within the parameter range suggested in Tab.~\ref{tab:nsf_opal_params}.

 Recall that in the ideal case, the laser pulses exactly counterpropagate with respect to each other along the $x$-axis, are polarized linearly in the $y$-direction and focused to $f/2$ (as in Section~\ref{sec:iii}).
 Then, the laser propagation axes are tilted in the $(xy)$-plane, so that the relative angle between them amounts to 30$^\circ$ (in simulations, we tilt each beam by 15$^\circ$, as this angle allows avoiding back-propagation at $f/2$ focusing).
 To account for possible mismatch of the focal centers (for brevity, ``misfocus''), we shift their position in the $(yz)$-plane at $x=0$.
 We tested two cases, when the focal centers are shifted in the $y$- or $z$-direction by 1.5 $\mu$m.
-Finally, we assume that one of the pulses can be delayed by 10 fs (``mistiming'').
+Finally, we assume that one of the pulses can be delayed by 10 fs (``mistiming''). \CORR{Fig.~\ref{fig:field2} illustrates different field configurations with tilted, delayed, and misfocused laser pulses.}

 In this set of simulations, to treat the electron injection realistically, we consider a Kr$^{26+}$ gas target.
-It is shaped as a rectangular block sized $d_x=0.75w_0=1.34$ $\mu$m along the $x$-axis, and $d_y=d_z=2d_x=2.68$ $\mu$m in the transverse directions.\footnote{This change from the ball-shaped considered in Sections~\ref{sec:iii} and \ref{sec:iv} is motivated by the convenience for studying the effects of misfocusing.} As in Section~\ref{sec:iii}, at the start of each simulation, the laser pulses are injected from the simulation box sides and propagate to the center, ionize the target and trigger a cascade.
+It is shaped as a rectangular block sized \CORR{$d_x=1.5w_0=2.68$ $\mu$m along the $x$-axis, and $d_y=d_z=2d_x$} in the transverse directions,\footnote{This change from the ball-shaped considered in Sections~\ref{sec:iii} and \ref{sec:iv} is motivated by the convenience for studying the effects of misfocusing.}\CORR{which is also shown in Fig.~\ref{fig:field2}.} As in Section~\ref{sec:iii}, at the start of each simulation, the laser pulses are injected from the simulation box sides and propagate to the center, ionize the target and trigger a cascade.
 The simulation parameters are also the same as described in Section~\ref{sec:iiib}.

 The results are summarized in Tab.~\ref{tab:misalignment}.
 We calculate the total number of positrons produced and $\chi_e$ reached by seed electrons during the interaction.
 For convenience, the results for $N_{e^+}$ are gauged to the ideal case.
 First, we test the three modifications of the setup one by one.
 The expected suppression of the positron signal is caused by the reduction of the field in the focus (e.g. seed electrons get lower average and maximum values of $\chi_e$).
 The exceptional case is mistiming, for which we find an even higher signal.
 In this case, the first pulse not only ionizes the target before the maximum field is reached, but also pre-accelerates the seed electrons.
 Hence, a faster onset of the cascade is possible.\cite{mironov2014collapse} This suggests some possibility for further optimization of the setup.